mrkplt/hex-flower/README.md

 1. **Create a New Tile**:
    - Click the + button in the tile library
    - Select an image from your computer
-   - Use the image editor to:
+   - Use the advanced image editor to:
      - Crop the image to fit the hex shape
      - Rotate the image using the rotation buttons
      - Zoom in/out using the zoom buttons
+     - Choose custom colors using the color picker
+     - Preview changes in real-time
    - Click Save to add the edited image as a new tile
    - Click Cancel to discard changes